 Transition is not a place to get stuck—it heralds the fact that the ‘new’ thing God is doing is on its way.

-It is time to get God’s perspective on what you are going through.
+And this is the time to get God’s perspective on what you are going through.

 Jesus wants to prepare you for what your Father has ahead and what He will do in His Kingdom through you.
-Be assured that God is in control of the times and seasons in your life and in His Kingdom.
+So, be assured that God is in control of the times and seasons in your life and in His Kingdom.

-You are about to receive a delivery of God’s Heavenly supply for the new season and a fresh infilling of His Holy Spirit.
+You are about to receive delivery of God’s Heavenly supply for the new season, along with a fresh infilling of His Holy Spirit.

 Transition: ‘The process or a period of changing from one state or condition to another.’ http://www.oxforddictionaries.com/definition/english/transition

 For more encouragement about transition, the following posts will be helpful:

 - In Transition?
 Take the Next Small Step